-Home » Writing tips » Public relations writing » News release writing » Tight PR pieces » Quotes on tight PR pieces
+Home » Writing tips » Get the word out with public relations writing » What’s the ideal press release length? » Quotes on tight PR pieces

 Regardless of what you’re writing, improving readability is the No. 1 way to keep readers reading.

 But the stakes are even higher when it comes to PR pieces.
 That’s because, say, if your lead is too long, Google News might reject it.
 If it’s too short, Google News will reject it.

 Fortunately, academics have tested and quantified what makes copy easy to read.
 Unfortunately, that research virtually never makes it out of the ivory tower and into the hands of PR writers who could actually apply it.

 But you’ll leave NOT Your Father's News Release — our two-day PR-writing workshop in Washington, D.C., on Oct.
 17-18 — with “the numbers” you need to measurably improve your readability.